Home Product Download News Faq Forums About

 Can I edit an agent's trading rule?

-Can I provide agents with my own trading algorithms or systems through an API or scripting language?
+Can I use my own trading algorithms through an API or scripting language?

 Can I change the selection criteria for breeding and replacement of agents?

-Can I use multiple input time series (multivariate approach)?
+Can I import multiple time series into one model (multivariate analysis)?

 Can I forecast multiple securities in one model?

-Can I automatically create models for several securities and report the results?
+Can I automatically create models for several securities and get the results?

 Does Adaptive Modeler support options and futures?